impel-intelligence/dippy-studio-bittensor-miner/reverse_proxy/README.md

 This reverse proxy serves as the public-facing entrypoint for the Bittensor miner, providing:
 - Epistula protocol authentication
-- Request routing to internal training and inference servers
+- Request routing to internal inference server
 - Security layer between external validators and internal services
+- Support for both async (callback-based) and sync (direct return) inference workflows

 ## Setup